Fostering agencies are not all the same, they have different pay, quality of training, access to respite care and carer support groups.

 Children need foster care for a variety of reasons.
 Sometimes it is not possible for children to remain with their families.

-Foster carers offer children a lot more than a welcoming home, they offer security at a time when a child may feel at its most vulnerable.
+Foster carers offer children a lot more than a welcoming home, they offer security at a time when a child may feel at their most vulnerable.
 They support children in their education health and social well-being.
 There are ten thousand vacancies for new foster carers.

-Before you contact an agency we strongly suggest you take the Government's advice to 'contact more than one Agency if you are interested in a fostering career'.
+We strongly suggest you take the Government's advice to 'contact more than one Agency if you are interested in a fostering career'.